-IoT Medical Device Cybersecurity Strategies for 2023
+IoT Medical Device Cybersecurity Strategies for 2026

-Each year, IoT medical devices advance in their usefulness.
+Each year, IoT medical devices advance in their capabilities and connectivity.
 However, their risk profile also increases, calling for the development of new cybersecurity strategies in response.
 Healthcare cybersecurity has to stay ahead of the game by employing the latest methods and technologies.
 Unfortunately, threats such as ransomware are becoming more frequent and insidious.
 In 2022, healthcare organizations saw a 94% increase in attacks compared to the previous year.

-ECRI is an international organization that releases an annual list of the main issues affecting patient security.
+ECRI is an international organization that releases an annual list of the main issues affecting patient safety.
 They also present recommendations to protect healthcare organizations.
 ECRI’s report focuses on “total systems” safety, which proactively addresses security concerns in organizations.
 Goals and measurements focus efforts toward the most relevant security activities.

-A total systems methodology incorporates technology such as the internet of medical things (IoMT), along with promoting a culture of safety and involving stakeholders in creating a health-promoting environment.
+A total systems methodology incorporates technology such as the Internet of Medical Things (IoMT), along with promoting a culture of safety and involving stakeholders in creating a health-promoting environment.
 Because IoMT devices are connected to the public internet, they are better able to serve patients.
 At the same time, this adds to potential security risks.

 Here, we’ll look at some of the latest cybersecurity strategies for risk mitigation that are combating the current challenges confronting the industry.